 Galerie Colbert was built in 1823 and is unusual in that it has no shops.
 Its colonnade and rotunda, topped by a glass dome, house the Institut National d’Histoire de l’Art and the Institut National du Patrimoine.
 Open to the public, the site is perfect for a stroll, followed by lunch at the Grand Colbert brasserie, situated at the entrance to the Galerie and famous for its art deco style.

-Between these two galleries, the Passage des Deux Pavillons is the smallest passageway in the capital.
-Its entrance, lined with two pavilions housing pretty boutiques, and its winding, atypical layout give it a unique charm.
+Between these two galleries, Passage des Deux Pavillons is the smallest covered passage in the capital.
+Its entrance lined with two pavilions housing pretty shops and its winding, atypical layout gives it a special charm.

 Close by is Galerie Véro-Dodat with upscale boutiques, like Christian Louboutin’s atelier boutique.

 One of the most spectacular passages in Paris is Passage du Grand-Cerf, with its 12-metre-high metal and wrought-iron structure.
-Right next door, the Passage du Bourg-l'Abbé, with its slightly rounded glass roof and a number of workshops and craftsmen, seems to be suspended in time with its charming old-fashioned shop windows.
+Just next door, Passage du Bourg-l’Abbé, topped by a slightly rounded glass roof, houses several workshops and artisans, and seems to be suspended in time with its quaint old-fashioned shop windows.

 Passage du Caire, the capital's longest and narrowest (over 360 metres long), is home to many ready-to-wear wholesalers and other fabric manufacturers.